hetalang/NoSleepR/README.md

 ## Known limitations and recommendations

-*Some sleep behaviors are enforced by the operating system and cannot be overridden by NoSleep.jl or any similar tools.*
+*Some sleep behaviors are enforced by the operating system and cannot be overridden by NoSleepR or any similar tools.*

-1. **Closing the laptop lid or pressing the power button** will force the system into sleep regardless of active sleep-prevent requests of `NoSleep.jl`.
+1. **Closing the laptop lid or pressing the power button** will force the system into sleep regardless of active sleep-prevent requests of `NoSleepR`.

 1. On Windows devices with **Modern Standby (S0ix) running on battery power (DC mode)** the OS may ignore sleep prevention signals after a 5 minutes of inactivity if the screen is turned off.
     - **Connect charger (AC mode)** to avoid this.